-DESCRIPTION The Office of Traffic Safety Grants seeks to reduce traffic deaths, injuries, and economic losses.
-The grants have ten areas of concentration; of these, projects identified in this Plan qualify for the following: Pedestrian and Bicycle Safety Police Traffic Services Bublic Relations, Advertising, and Marketing Program A. Roadway Safety and Traffic Records "The Urban Greening Program receives its funding from revenue generated from the state's Cap and Trade program.
-The program generated from the tate's Cap and Trade program.
+ı 4) DESCRIPTION The Office of Traffic Safety Grants seeks to reduce traffic deaths, injuries, and economic losses.
+The grants have ten areas of concentration; of these, projects identified in this Plan qualify for the following: 1 Pedestrian and Bicycle Safety 2 Police Traffic Services 3 Public Relations, Advertising, and Marketing Program 4 Roadway Safety and Traffic Records "The Urban Greening Program receives its funding from revenue generated from the state's Cap and Trade program.
 The program is administered by the California Natural Resources Agency which has allocated \$80 million to the program.
-Projects that are qualify for grants from the program are required to show net GHG benefits along with other benefits; additionally, they must include one of three project activities: 6.
+Projects that are qualify for grants from the program are required to show net GHG benefits along with other benefits; additionally, they must include one of three project activities: 5.
 Sequester and store carbon by planting trees 6.
 Reduce building energy use by strategically planting trees to shade buildings 7.
-Reduce commute vehicle miles traveled by constructing bicycle paths, bicycle lanes or pedestrian facilities that provide safe routes for travel between residences, workplaces, commercial centers, and schools. " The Environmental Enhancement and Mitigation Program seeks to mitigate the environmental effects of transportation facilities.
+Reduce commute vehicle miles traveled by constructing bicycle paths, bicycle lanes or pedestrian facilities that provide safe routes for travel between residences, workplaces, commercial centers, and schools."
+The Environmental Enhancement and Mitigation Program seeks to mitigate the environmental effects of transportation facilities.
 As provided by California Streets and Highways Code Section 164.56, the state legislature can allocate up to \$7 million from the Highway Users Tax Account toward this program.
 One category for which funding is provided is the acquisition or enhancement of resource lands to mitigate the loss of, or the detriment to, resource lands lying within or near the right of way acquire for transportation improvements, including roadside recreational facilities, Sustainable Communities grants are intended to encourage local and regional multi-modal transportation and land use planning that furthers the region's Regional Transportation Plan/Sustainable Communities Strategy, where applicable.
 Successful projects will also contribute to the State's greenhouse gas reduction targets, employ the goals and best practices cited in the 2017 RTP Guidelines, and address the needs of disadvantaged communities.
 An estimated \$17 million in competitive grants is available for the FY 2019-20 grant cycle.
 The program requires a 11.47% local match.
-Grants are available in amounts ranging from a minimum of \$100,000 (\$50,000 for disadvantaged communities) to a maximum of \$1,000,000 (MPOs may only apply with sub-applicants for the competitive grants).
+Grants are available in amounts ranging from a minimum of \$100,000 (MPOs may only apply with sub-applicants for the competitive grants).
 ELIGIBILITY Non- Infrastructure Infrastructure Infrastructure Non- Infrastructure PROGRAM OTS Grants Urban Greening Grant Program Environmental Enhancement and Mitigation (EEM) Program Sustainable Communities AGENCY California Office of Traffic Safety (OTS) California Natural Resources Agency California Department of Transportation (CALTRANS) California Department of Transportation (CALTRANS) SOURCE State State State State